Bhumika Shrestha

-Bhumika Shrestha (Nepali: भूमिका श्रेष्ठ, born January 11, 1988, in Kathmandu, Nepal) is a Nepalese activist and actor.
+Bhumika Shrestha (Nepali: भूमिका श्रेष्ठ, born January 11, 1988, in Kathmandu, Nepal) is a Nepalese activist and actress.
 Shrestha is a third gender activist and is currently working with the Blue Diamond Society.

 Personal life

 Shrestha was born on January 11, 1988, in Kathmandu, Nepal.
 Shrestha was assigned male but does not identify as either a man or a woman; rather, Shrestha prefers to identify as "third gender".

 Awards

 In 2022, Shrestha received the International Women of Courage Award from the United States Department of State.